txt/se16/lectures/sql.md

 + Speed:
     + SQL administrators   relied on scaling up or buying bigger, expensive, multiple servers as database load increased rather than scaling out or distributing the database across multiple hosts.
     + NoSQL databases are designed to expand transparently and horizontally to take advantage of new nodes, and they’re usually designed with low-cost commodity hardware in mind.
-+ Quantitiy:
++ Quantity:
     + There are limits to the  data volumes that can be handled by a single SQL server.
      + Tools like Hadoop, which  enable of certain types of NoSQL distributed databases, allow data to be spread across thousands of servers with little reduction in performance .
 + Personnel cost:
-     + Maintaining high-end SQL  systems is expensive and can be only done with the assistance of expensive, highly trained DBAs (database administgraotrs).
+     + Maintaining high-end SQL  systems is expensive and can be only done with the assistance of expensive, highly trained DBAs (database administrators).
      + On the other hand, NoSQL databases require less management.
 Features like automatic repair, easier data distribution, and simpler data models make administration and tuning requirements lesser in NoSQL.
 + Server Cost
      + SQL databases  tends to rely on expensive proprietary servers and storage systems.
      + NoSQL databases typically use clusters of cheap commodity servers to manage the exploding data and transaction volumes.
-Hence, storing and processing data cost per gigabyte in case of NoSQL can be many times lesser than the cost of RDBMS.
+Hence, storing and processing data cost per gigabyte in case of NoSQL can be many times lesser than the cost of SQL-based solutions.
-+ Flexability:
++ Flexibility:
     + Data can be inserted in a NoSQL database without first defining a rigid database schema.
     + On the contrary, change management is a big headache in SQL.
-Here, even minor changes to the data model have to be carefully managed and may necessitate downtime or reduced service levels.
+Here, even minor changes to the data model have to be carefully managed and may necessitate down time or reduced service levels.

 ### Which to use?

 I dunno.
 Depends.
 Maybe we should say....

 + If optimizing to reduce long term maintenance cost of long   highly structured somewhat static data, then SQL
-+ If optimizing to increase flexability and scalability, then NoSQL
++ If optimizing to increase flexibility and scalability, then NoSQL